Organic Mulch: What Is It and What Is It Hiding?

 Cellular Slime Molds

-When the time comes to move, the individual slime mold cells produce "signal" molecules which are detected by other slime cells.
+When the time comes to move, the individual slime mold cells produce "signal" molecules that are detected by other slime cells.
 The single cells quickly move together and form a large mass of cells which then creeps to the surface of the soil.
 Then, if the blob is lucky, it will be stepped on and transported to a new area.
 If it is not transported, the blob will grow stalks and will start emitting spores.

 Acellular Slime Molds